-Section 10.
+Section 5.
 Telecommuting

-The University may allow certain employees to telecommute or work from a different location when prior written approval from the immediate supervisor or department director has been obtained.
+Due to the nature of Exempt employment and the nature of the services provided by professional employees at the University, the University may allow certain employees to telecommute or work from a different location when prior written approval from the immediate supervisor or department director has been obtained.
 The decision to allow an employee to telework or work from a different location shall be made on a case-by-case basis depending upon the nature of the employee's duties and responsibilities.
 However, nothing in this section precludes the University from designating positions where the employee is expected to be regularly present on the job.
 The final authority for determining the granting of telework arrangements rests with Supervisor or Department Head.